ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 SignalSlots are removed from the application.
 Use [Event Listeners](https://symfony.com/doc/5.0/event_dispatcher.html) in your code instead.

-### Deprecated Field Types
+### Deprecated field types

-The deprecated `ezprice` and `ezpage` Field Types have been removed.
+The deprecated `ezprice` and `ezpage` field types have been removed.
 Nameable field type interface has been removed and replaced by `eZ\Publish\SPI\FieldType\FieldType::getName`.
-For a full list of changes on Field Types, see [Backwards compatibility doc](https://doc.ibexa.co/en/latest/releases/ez_platform_v3.0_deprecations/#field-types).
+For a full list of changes on field types, see [Backwards compatibility doc](https://doc.ibexa.co/en/latest/releases/ez_platform_v3.0_deprecations/#field-types).

 ### Elastic Search